Influencing the Post-2015 Framework

 The World We Want is gathering the priorities of people from every corner of the world and will help build a collective vision that will be used directly by the United Nations and World Leaders to plan a new development agenda launching in 2015.

 Beyond 2015 is a global campaign aiming to influence the creation of a post 2015 development framework that succeeds the current UN Millennium Development Goals.
 Beyond 2015 brings together more than 570 civil society organisations in over 95 countries around the world.
+Read Beyond 2015 UNGA Briefing for more information on the post-2015 process going foward.

 Ask Africa Now